chronicleworks/chronicle/docs/docs/recording_provenance.md

 The definition mutations for prov terms -  Entity, Activity and Agent are all supplied with a `name` parameter.
 This should be something meaningful to the domain you are recording provenance for - a unique identifier from an external system or a natural key.
 This will form part of the identity of the term.

+### A note on identities

+Chronicle identities will contain an encoded form of the name parameter, but should be treated as opaque.
+Under no circumstances should you attempt to synthesize an identity from Chronicle in client code as the scheme may be subject to change.

 ### Graphql mutation result - `Submission`

 All Chronicle mutations return a `Submission` type defined by: